 Note that player records are likely not complete for their careers.
 Players may come from or move to leagues we don't currently cover.
 This issue will go down over time, as we add new leagues and seasons.
-Eventually, you'll be able to see Alexis Sanchez's stats in the Chilean Primera or maybe even Johan Cruyff's career stats.
 We will never in the future have less data than we do today.
-Because we are launching with a small set of countries, FBref will be ad-free for the entire year after its launch.
+FBref is currently ad-free.
 The only payment we will ask for is that you let us know if you find an issue, so we can get better and better.

 You can sign up to receive an e-mail when new countries and features launch.